paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 **(e) Order of priorities** Unless the director of the designated State unit and the chairperson of the Council or other individual designated by the Council acting on behalf of and at the direction of the Council jointly agree on another order of priority, the director shall be guided by the following order of priorities in allocating funds among centers for independent living within a State, to the extent funds are available:

-(1) The director of the designated State unit shall support existing centers for independent living, as described in subsection (c) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4), at the level of funding for the previous year.
+(1) The director of the designated State unit shall support existing centers for independent living, as described in subsection (c), that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4), at the level of funding for the previous year.

 (2) The director of the designated State unit shall provide for a cost-of-living increase for such existing centers for independent living.

-(3) The director of the designated State unit shall fund new centers for independent living, as described in subsection (d) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4).
+(3) The director of the designated State unit shall fund new centers for independent living, as described in subsection (d), that comply with the standards and assurances set forth in [section 796f–4 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796f-4).

 **(f) Nonresidential agencies** A center that provides or manages residential housing after October 1, 1994, shall not be considered to be an eligible agency under this section.